Evolutionary game selection creates cooperative environments: Results

-As we have shown previously, cooperators' density in the stationary state is highly correlated to the surviving game.
-Hence, from now on we only show the fraction of cooperators in the stationary state, $\rho_0$, since the trend for surviving cooperative games is very similar.
-Figure~\ref{fig:network} shows the curves $\rho_{\infty}$ for various network structures and two values of $p_g$.
-Specifically, we consider well-mixed populations (dark green curve), 2D square lattices (yellow), random regular networks (light green), and scale-free networks with $\gamma=2.5$ (red).
-While in the first three cases all the players interact with exactly 4 other agents in each round, in scale-free networks the average degree is set to $\langle k\rangle=4$.
+As we have shown previously, cooperators' density in the quasi-stationary state is highly correlated to the surviving game.
+Hence, from now on we only show the fraction of cooperators in the quasi-stationary state, $\rho_0$, since the trend for the fraction of surviving cooperative games is practically the same.
+Figure~\ref{fig:network} shows the the fraction of cooperators in the steady state $\rho_{\infty}$ for various values of $p_r$ and two values of $p_g$.
+We also report the results for well-mixed populations for comparison.

 For the smallest value of $p_g$ (Fig.~\ref{fig:network}(a)), well-mixed populations showcase a sigmoidal curve with the onset of cooperation around $\rho_0 \approx 0.4$.
-However, for structured populations, $\rho_{\infty}$ is consistently higher than that of well-mixed populations when we start from a minority of initial cooperators.
-In particular, we notice that for lattices and random regular graphs, we can get a majority of cooperators with $20\%$ or fewer players starting as cooperators.
-Interestingly, scale-free networks show a smaller cooperative value than the other two graphs and, even more, its pro-social behaviour become even lower than that of well-mixed populations when we start with a majority of cooperators.
+However, for rewired lattices, $\rho_{\infty}$ is consistently higher than that of well-mixed populations when we start from a minority of initial cooperators.
+In particular, we notice that for very small values of $p_r$ we always get a full cooperative state independent of the initial density of cooperators.
+Interestingly for intermediate values of $p_r$, we can get a majority of cooperators with around $20\%$ or fewer players starting as cooperators.
+However, the difference between random regular networks ($p_r=1$) and well-mixed populations is quite large, pointing to other possible mechanisms for the enhancement of pro-social behaviour beyond lattice rewiring.

 The former picture changes dramatically when game selection is fully activated, $p_g=1$, as shown in Fig.~\ref{fig:network}(b).
-Differently from the previous case, when $p_g=1$ random regular networks exhibit a very similar trend to well-mixed populations.
-On the other hand, lattices even though sustain cooperation better than random regular networks in this case, are far from their performance as boosters of cooperation as for $p_g=0.1$.
-In contrast, scale-free networks increase the level of cooperative behaviour with respect to the former scenario and, at variance with the other two graphs, do not exhibit any sharp transitions in the level of cooperation, showing a cooperative level of $\rho_{\infty} \approx 0.75$ over for most of $\rho_0$ values.
+Differently from the previous case, when $p_g=1$ random regular networks ($p_r=1$) exhibit a very similar trend to well-mixed populations.
+On the other hand, rewired lattices (intermediate values of $p_r$) even though sustain cooperation better than random regular networks in this case, are far from their performance as boosters of cooperation as for $p_g=0.1$.